Rosalynn Carter

 In 1978, the passage of the White House Personnel Authorization Act provided some clarity about the role of first lady, allowing for staff and resources in the budget to support Rosalynn and establishing the modern Office of the First Lady.8 She set up her offices in the East Wing, creating a precedent for future first ladies.
 Rosalynn also hosted White House events, attended cabinet meetings, testified before Congress in favor of the Mental Health System Act, joined former first ladies Lady Bird Johnson and Betty Ford at the 1977 National Women’s Conference to rally support for the Equal Rights Amendment, and traveled as an envoy to Central and South America to engage in policy discussions with leaders.9

 Shortly after leaving the White House, Rosalynn and Jimmy founded The Carter Center, a private, nonprofit institution committed to human rights, the resolution of conflicts, improved health initiatives, and the enhancement of freedom and democracy.
-She serves on the board of trustees, as a “full partner with the president in all the center’s activities.”
+She served on the board of trustees, as a “full partner with the president in all the center’s activities.”
 In addition to her work with the Carter Center, Rosalynn worked with Habitat for Humanity, was awarded the Presidential Medal of Freedom in 1999, and was inducted into the Women’s Hall of Fame in 2001.
-She has also authored five books: First Lady From Plains, Everything to Gain: Making the Most of the Rest of Your Life, Helping Yourself Help Others: A Book for Caregivers, Mental Illness: A Compassionate Guide for Family, Friends, and Caregivers, and Within Our Reach: Ending the Mental Health Crisis.10
+She also authored five books: First Lady From Plains, Everything to Gain: Making the Most of the Rest of Your Life, Helping Yourself Help Others: A Book for Caregivers, Mental Illness: A Compassionate Guide for Family, Friends, and Caregivers, and Within Our Reach: Ending the Mental Health Crisis.10

 She passed away on November 19, 2023, and was buried at the Carter property in Plains, Georgia.